|Nullification, A Constitutional History, 1776-1833

 |About The Book

-The central argument of this seminal work's three volumes is that nullification was originally — and remains today — a legitimate constitutional principle of the American form of republican government.
+The central argument of this seminal work's three volumes is that nullification was and is a legitimate constitutional principle of the American form of republican government.

 Volume I was published in 2008; the second in March 2009 (see descriptions of each volume below).
-The remaining volume is in progress and – with the generous support of University Press of America – will be published in 2011.
+The remaining volume is in progress and, with the generous support of University Press of America, will be published in 2014.

 Volume I: James Madison, Not The Father Of The Constitution